DeepanshuJha/Automated_Toll_Plaza/README.md

 ```node.js
 node app.js
 ```
-3. Go on to the browser and type localhost:PORT (PORT = 8000).
+3. Go on to the browser and type localhost:8000.

 The web app demo is shown [here](https://pure-beyond-56772.herokuapp.com/).